-

 As a female artist from Brazil, where the rate of violence against women is heartbreakingly high, it is also vital for Parra to centralize a critical feminist position in her practice.
 Much of her work is centered on woman’s social body—as a place of affirmation and potential power.
 Parra's research rests at the intersection of colonialism and capitalism and their lasting injustices and historical violence toward women.

-Parra was awarded the 3M Public Art Award (2018), SP-Art Fair Prize (2017), Joaquim Nabuco Foundation’s Video Award (2011) and Videobrasil Award (2011).
+She was awarded the 3M Public Art Prize (2018), the SP-Arte Prize (2017), the Joaquim Nabuco Foundation Video Prize (2011), and the Videobrasil Prize (2011).